View Source

 Special Measures Against Cheating

-Academic cheating was a huge problem with online and hybrid modes of teaching, and unfortunately some students have retained old habits even with in-person classes resuming.
+Cheating in any form is strictly prohibited.
+Cheating include using AI to complete assignments as well as copying program code from online or in-person sources.
 Individuals caught cheating will face disciplinary actions from the university.
 There will be no warning.
 Individuals posting course materials and solutions online may also face legal action for violating the university and the instructor’s copyrights.
 No course materials may be shared with others without consent from the instructor.

 Course Description: